Wenzel Chotek von Chotkow

-Václav Antonín Chotek of Chotkov and Vojnín (Wenzel Anton Chotek von Chotkow und Wognin) (26 February 1674 – 2 May 1754) was a Bohemian nobleman and royal Stadtholder in the Kingdom of Bohemia.
+Wenzel Anton Chotek von Chotkow und Wognin (26 February 1674 – 2 May 1754) was a Czech nobleman and royal Stadtholder in the Kingdom of Bohemia.

 Family background

 Václav Antonín Chotek of Chotkov and Vojnín was born in Bělušice, Bohemia, on 26 February 1674.
 His title was knight (rytíř; Ritter).
 He was son of Vilém Chotek of Chotkov and Vojnín (1628–1674) and his second wife Johanna Sabina Proy von Gaiselsberg und Findtelstein (1650–1692).

 He married Maria Theresia Ludmilla Scheidler von Scheidlern (1684–1709) on 28 October 1698, in Prague.
 Maria Theresia was daughter of Ferdinand Christoph (Ritter) Scheidler von Scheidlern, captain of the Prague quarter Malá Strana and High Chamberlain (nejvyšší zemský komorník; Oberstlandkämmerer) of the Kingdom of Bohemia.

 He was father of sevel children, including: